approach0/guide/index.md

 (such as \\( \infty \\) and \\( \perp \\)).
 In these cases, click `Lookup symbols` under search query box for looking up math symbols.

-* The URL displayed on your browser uniquely determines a query and your viewing page.
-So you can show this URL to others to refer a query.

 * We support copy-paste in query input box.
-For math keyword, paste `a/b` and `$a/b$` into query box both result in the same math expression \\(\dfrac a b \\).
+For math keyword, paste a/b and $a/b$ into query box both result in the same math expression \\(\dfrac a b \\).

 * If you do not get any search result ("No hit found") or get a